Type 15 tank: Protection

 Unlike previous Chinese tanks with carousel-style autoloader, the ammunition in Type 15 is retrieved from a tail autoloader with blowout panels.
-The ammunitions are stored in the turret bustle for improved safety.
+The ammunition is stored in the turret bustle for improved safety.

-Type 15 tank features two sets of armor packages providing different tactical mobility.
+The Type 15 tank features two sets of armor packages providing different tactical mobility.
 Standard armor package features steel armor protection with additional layers of advanced composite armor panels covering the tank turret, hull, and two sides, with additional lightweight explosive reactive armor blocks protecting the front hull.
 The enhanced package features thicker explosive reactive armor (ERA) blocks, in addition to the composite armor panels underneath, covering the whole tank turret and hull.
 ERA mounted armor-skirt and slat armor can also be mounted on the side and rear side of the tank hull for additional protection.
 Enhanced armor set is designed for open area battle under heavy defensive conditions.

 The Type 15 light tank is fitted with a laser warning sensor system to detect incoming rangefinding and anti-tank missiles, and the tank can automatically deploy smoke grenades in dischargers if the tank is being illuminated by enemy laser beam.
 Chinese-designed active protection system can be mounted on export-oriented VT-5 variant as per customer request.
 Other protective features include chemical, biological, radiological and nuclear (CBRN) protection, and fire suppression system.
 The vehicle also features oxygen generators to aid in high-altitude operations.

 Mobility

 The Type 15 is powered by a 1,000 hp (746 kW) electronically controlled diesel engine, with hydro-mechanical full automatic transmission.
 The tank is also capable of neutral steering and features hydropneumatic suspension.

 Due to its lighter weight, the Type 15 tank can be more easily airlifted.
-Y-20 transport planes can only carry one Type 99 tank but can carry up to two Type 15 tanks and achieve long-range deployment of 7,800 kilometers.
+Xi'an Y-20 transport planes can only carry one Type 99 tank but can carry up to two Type 15 tanks and achieve long-range deployment of 7,800 kilometers.
 ZTQ-15 can also be paradropped by the transport aircraft.